Skip to cookie consent Skip to main content

 Mass General Brigham

-Keeping you safe during birth
+Keeping you safe and preventing birth complications

 “For example, if a patient is at high risk for postpartum hemorrhage, we have blood ready in case they need a transfusion,” Dr. Reiff says.
 “And we have medicines immediately available to easily give to them as soon as they are needed.”

 PPH typically happens immediately after birth.
 But it can also occur days later, after patients leave the hospital.
-The same is true for high blood pressure.
-Although it generally improves after birth, patients can be at risk of postpartum high blood pressure for a week or two following birth.

 Signs and symptoms of postpartum hemorrhage include: